 We are only as good as our people, and we have been fortunate to have recruited and retained individuals of excellent ability, skill and experience.
 Many firms in our industry experience significant turnover, but our staff averages over ten years of service, with some individuals having served for over twenty.
 This means that the people clients work with at the firm understand their situation and can provide knowledgeable support.

 J.M.
-Forbes & Co. is a limited liability partnership of three partners, each overseeing a designated group of clients, but familiar with all and each contributing from areas of specific strength in business operations, investments, trusts and other areas.
+Forbes & Co. is a limited liability partnership of four partners, each overseeing a designated group of clients, but familiar with all and each contributing from domains of specific strength in business operations, investments, trusts and other areas.
 The current partners are as follows:

 Malcolm Davidson received his law degree from Columbia and joined the law firm of Palmer and Dodge in Boston, working for five years as an attorney in estates and trusts.
 Mac joined JMF in 1987 and, while not practicing as a lawyer, guides the firm in its trust and estate work in addition to his general work with clients.
 He has recently stepped down as Selectman for the town of Gosnold, MA and is a member in good standing of the Massachusetts Bar.

 Paul Elias completed graduate work in science at Harvard and then moved into business management in a series of small science-related service companies.
 Paul joined JMF in 2005, and is certified as a trust, financial, and investment advisor (CTFA and Series 65).
 He has taken a special interest in updating the firm’s internal systems, communications and service offerings.
 Paul participates in the Boston Family Office Group, serves as trustee managing the historic Charles Street Meeting House, where the firm is located, serves on several boards including the Massachusetts Nature Conservancy and is a life-long client of the firm.